jerzydziewierz/PMBOK-doc-templates/README.md

 I will most likely accept all improvements that refer to the original PMBOK 6th Edition.
 Adaptations and extensions of PMBOK process (e.g. for agile mods) might be acceptable on a case-by-case basis.

 # Progress log

 2020-06-10: Chapter 13 - Stakeholder management - docs complete.
 Some Tools and Techniques ommited.
+2020-06-10: Chapter 4 - Project integration - docs complete, links complete.
+Also, I have pre-added all the "project documents" so there is now 36 of them.
+Note that some of the documents used later in the project are not mentioned in PMBOK 4.2.3.1 Table 4-1

 ---